-To verify that a defined part of the image contains enough pixels to, for example, recognize license plates, you can use the pixel counter.
+To verify that a defined part of the image contains enough pixels to, for example, recognize the face of a person, you can use the pixel counter.

+- 1. Go to Video > Image and click

+- 2. Click for Pixel counter.

-- 3. In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect license plates to appear. - 4.
+- 3. In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect faces to appear.

 You can see the number of pixels for each of the rectangle's sides, and decide if the values are enough for your needs.